Mr. Douglas Harwell, Jr

 Crenshaw’s district includes the Blount and Vigor high school feeder patterns.

-Robert Battles, of Mobile, represents District 4 and is serving his first term on the Mobile County Board of School Commissioners.
+Sherry Dillihay-McDade, of Mobile, represents District 4 and is serving her first term on the Mobile County Board of School Commissioners.

-Foster’s district includes the feeder patterns of Baker, Bryant and Theodore high schools.
+Hatcher’s district includes the Baker, Bryant and Theodore High School feeder patterns.